 One of the most important questions asked about the Retirement System's finances is: "Is the Retirement System as a whole better or worse off as a result of the year's activities?"
-The Comparative Statements of Plan Net Position and the Comparative Statements of Changes in Plan Net Position report information about the Retirement System as a whole and about its activities in a way that helps answer this question.
+The Comparative Statement of Fiduciary Net Position and the Comparative Statement of Changes in Fiduciary Net Position report information about the Retirement System as a whole and about its activities in a way that helps answer this question.
 These statements include all assets and liabilities using the accrual basis of accounting, which is similar to accounting used by private-sector retirement plans.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

-These two statements report the Retirement System's net position and changes in them.
-You can think of the Retirement System's net position - the difference between assets and liabilities - as one way to measure the Retirement System's financial health, or financial position.
-Over time, increases or decreases in the Retirement System's net position are one indicator of whether its financial health is improving or deteriorating.
-You will also need to consider the actuarial liability or surplus as determined at the first day of each plan year.
+These two statements report the Retirement System's fiduciary net position and changes in them.
+You can think of the Retirement System's fiduciary net position - the difference between assets and liabilities - as one way to measure the Retirement System's financial health, or financial position.
+Over time, increases or decreases in the Retirement System's fiduciary net position are one indicator of whether its financial health is improving or deteriorating.
+You will also need to consider the net pension liability and actuarial accrued liability as determined at the first day of each plan year.